Welcome to the UK's First 'Faculty on the Factory Floor'

 All of its operations have a commitment to invest in innovation and operate using ‘The Unipart Way’ – a philosophy of working underpinned by tools and techniques that inspire efficiency, flexibility and outstanding customer service.

-The latter’s site in Coventry will house the Institute for Advanced Manufacturing and Engineering.
+The latter’s site in Coventry houses the Institute for Advanced Manufacturing and Engineering.

 Visit the Unipart website